 Physical activity should be progressive and challenging whilst also being fun and engaging, it should be taught in an enthusiastic manner and give pupils the opportunity to explore and be challenged in all areas of Physical Education and Physical Development.

-In addition, the children will have the opportunity to compete against each other in intra-school activities (between classes) and against other schools in inter-school activities such as festivals lead by the Blackwater School Sports partnership and Panathlon.
+In addition, pupils have the opportunity to compete against each other in intra-school activities (between classes) and against other schools in inter-school activities such as festivals lead by the Blackwater School Sports partnership and Panathlon.